peterthorpe5/Methods_M.cerasi_R.padi_genome_assembly/README.md

 Gene model annotation and analysis
 ==================================

-6)signal peptide and transmembrane domain rediction was perfomed using:
+6) signal peptide and transmembrane domain rediction was perfomed using:
 ``PHOBIUS.sh``

 7) Diamond blast output was taxonomically annotated using: